 Newport Beach is the ultimate family playground with something for everyone.
-Here are two itineraries for a perfect 36-hours in Newport Beach, one for romance perfect for newlyweds and couples, and a second for families, including tots, teens and parents.
+Here is an itinerary for a perfect 36-hours in Newport Beach for families, including tots, teens and parents.

 Family Fun, Day 1:

 3pm: You and your family have arrived!
 Check into your hotel, unpack, and get ready for a relaxing, fun, and scenic Duffy Cruise in Newport Harbor.

 3:30pm: Rent your easy-to-navigate electric boat and get ready to cruise the Harbor.
 For extra family fun make a scavenger hunt around the Newport Harbor.
 The kids will love it, and adults will enjoy the scenic views, beautiful landscape, yachts, and homes along the waterfront.